ivpusic/BreakableSprite-Cocos2D/README.md

 ```
 After this, body will be cutted at points specified with parameters "beginCutPoint" and "endCutPoint"

-For any questions you can contant me on mail: pusic007@gmail.com
+For any questions you can contact me on mail: pusic007@gmail.com